St. John´s Archcathedral

 Our tips in the Old Town

 Swietojanska Street is very bumpy and you have to climb three flights of stairs to get to the nave.
-There is only sometimes a provided ramp for wheelchair users there.
+Sometimes there is a provided ramp for wheelchair users.